truefoundry/truefoundry-docs/deployment/quickstart/train_and_deploy_model.md

 job.deploy(workspace_fqn="YOUR_WORKSPACE_FQN")
 ```

 You can deploy the job using, `python train_deploy.py` command.
-Run this command from the same directory containing the `train.py` and `train_requirement.txt` files.
+Run this command from the same directory containing the `train.py` and `train_requirements.txt` files.

 #### Defining and deploying using YAML definition file and CLI command